FluidStance The Level Balance Board Review

 Aside from committing to design health products with environmentally-friendly production methods, FluidStance partnered with the non-profit First Descents, an organization that provides free outdoor adventure experiences for young adults fighting cancer; they commit one percent of equity, one percent of top line sales, and one percent of employees’ time to the group on an annual basis.

-If you have the cash to spend, The Level is a perfect balance board for the average consumer.
+If you have the cash to spend, The Level is a great balance board for the average consumer.
 It allows complete freedom of movement without placing too much pressure on your calves and ankles, all while encouraging subtle exercise as your body re-adjusts to retain your balance.
 Environmentally-friendly, high-quality production will ensure the board lasts years into the future.
 And the aesthetically appealing design will definitely make it the coolest attraction in your cubicle or home office.

 If the downside of the slippery surfaces can be managed with some padding, the high price is going to be the only major factor that might direct your choice away from The Level, perhaps towards its competitors like IndoBoard or Pono Board.